jakowenko/double-take/README.md

 There's a lot of great open source software to perform facial recognition, but each of them behave differently.
 Double Take was created to abstract the complexities of the detection services and combine them into an easy to use UI and API.

+## Features

+- UI and API bundled into single Docker image
+- Ability to password protect UI and API
+- Support for multiple detectors
+- Train and untrain images for subjects
+- Process images from NVRs
+- Publish results to MQTT topics
+- REST API can be invoked by other applications

 ### Supported Detectors

 - [DeepStack](https://deepstack.cc) v2021.02.1-2021.06.01